|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Families and patients are partners with their health-care providers and are engaged in all aspects of their health care.

-The purpose of LHSC’s Community Advisory Council is to improve patient care experiences at LHSC.
+The purpose of LHSC’s Community Advisory Council is to provide community input and perspectives to inform LHSC planning and improve patient care experiences at LHSC.
 The council serves in an advisory capacity, making recommendations on matters that impact the experience of patients and families at LHSC.
 The CAC brings together individuals with a variety of experiences with LHSC:

 - To provide feedback on, and ideas for, initiatives and programs that enhance, ensure and embrace the model of patient-centred care;

 - To be a collaborative, positive and rational force for the enhancement of high-quality patient-centred care at LHSC; and

 - To advance patient engagement and patient-centred care principles and practices at LHSC.

 The Community Advisory Council reports to the President and CEO of London Health Sciences Centre.